Explore the Lake Area

 Beach camping is one of the most unique features of Lake McConaughy SRA.
 The entire shoreline at Lake McConaughy is within the State Recreation Area.
 Water levels permitting, you can pull your camper or RV on the beach in designated areas, rent an RV, or pitch a tent in designated areas.
 These areas qualify as “primitive” camping sites and are subject to the $12/night fee.
 Also be aware that changing water levels and drying sand can provide a challenge to vehicle traffic on the beach.
 4×4 is a necessity, and some private concessions also offer towing service.

 Need a shower?
-Pay showers are available at Lone Eagle, Little Thunder, Cedar Vue, and Lake Ogallala Campgrounds in addition to the stand-alone shower building near the Arthur Bay entrance to the State Recreation Area.
+Pay showers are available at Lone Eagle, Little Thunder, Cedar View, and Lake Ogallala East Campgrounds in addition to the stand-alone shower buildings near the Martin Bay and Arthur Bay entrances to the State Recreation Area.

 Remember to share the shoreline with the many bird species that make their home at Lake McConaughy, especially the endangered least tern and threatened piping plover.
 Visitors are asked to avoid marked or fenced off nesting areas of beach, obey all signs, and keep all pets on leashes.
 For more information, see the Central Nebraska Public Power and Irrigation District website.